Business Controls Corporation: SB-5

 The addition of an application-program-generator named SB-5 that, from specifications, could generate COBOL code was a major step forward.
 Although this began with supporting the DEC PDP-11, they subsequently began to support COBOL on DEC's DECsystem-10 & DECSYSTEM-20.
 VAX support came later.

 The specifications also permitted COBOL inserts and overrides: SB-5 could build an application that was all COBOL, yet only code the portions that varied from BCC's "vanilla" accounting packages.

 Similar offerings

 A similar idea was done for the IBM mainframe world in the form of a series of application-program-generators from Dylakor Corporation.
 They were named DYL-250, DYL-260, DYL-270 & DYL-280.
 Dylakor was acquired by Computer Associates.

 The specific syntax was different, but it had wider use, and - a mark of success and recognition in the industry - syntax-compatible implementations were released by a competitor.

 Still another alternative was Peat Marwick Mitchell's PMM2170 application-program-generator package.
 Like the others, it supported COBOL inserts and overrides.

 Extended integration

-Business Controls Corporation subsequently extended SB-5's feature set to provide support for System 1022, a product for the DEC-10 & DEC-20; 1022's vendor also had a VAX product, System 1032.
+Business Controls Corporation subsequently extended SB-5's feature set to provide support for System 1022, a product for the DECsystem-10 & DECSYSTEM-20; 1022's vendor also had a VAX/VMS (later OpenVMS) product, System 1032.